Exploring

 TAII Framework® Book

 The Trustworthy Artificial Intelligence Implementation (TAII) Framework generates a meta perspective of ethics within the AI system developer’s ecosystem by designing social impact.
-Book information and order.
+Information and book order

 Steven Umbrello